mkraenz/docs/docs/articles/monetization-webhook-setup.md

 :::tip

-If you are having trouble diagnosing issues with your Webhooks, the logs are a good place to see what is going on.
+If you are having trouble diagnosing issues with your Webhooks, the live logs are a good place to see what is going on.
 You can also open the [**Webhooks**](https://dashboard.stripe.com/webhooks) page in Stripe and see the history of webhook events sent and their responses.